zhengpeirong/onlineAcademicCV/_publications/2023-04-13-JBHI-PAF_prediction.md

 ---
 [Download paper here](http://academicpages.github.io/files/paper2.pdf)

-venue: 'Journal of Biomedical and Health Informatics (JBHI)'
+Submitted to the Journal of Biomedical and Health Informatics (JBHI) on 2023-04-13.

-date: 2023-04-13(Submitted)